Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Marcus Semien and Brent Rooker, will be on display when the Texas Rangers face the Oakland Athletics on Saturday at 4:07 PM ET, at Oakland-Alameda County Coliseum.
+Marcus Semien and the Texas Rangers face Esteury Ruiz and the Oakland Athletics at Oakland-Alameda County Coliseum on Sunday.
+First pitch is at 4:07 PM ET.

-Oddsmakers list the Rangers as -150 moneyline favorites, while giving the underdog Athletics +125 moneyline odds to win.
-The over/under for the matchup has been listed at 8.5 runs.
+The favored Rangers have -145 moneyline odds against the underdog Athletics, who are listed at +120.
+A 9-run over/under is set in this matchup.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.